kergoth/OE-Signatures/README.rst

     to update_data.
 These cases can almost certainly be replaced with directly accessing the specific conditional variables they want (i.e.
     RDEPENDS_<pkg>).
-  - Add support to PythonValue to filter its calls based on the functions in the methodpool, and create a Value member representing methodpool references, which will be used by the Signature class to ensure they're included.
-Signature can use pickle.dumps() to get a string representation of the methodpool function for its hashing.
-  - Add support to Signature to support a varrefs flag for a methodpool function, even though the methodpool function is not in the metadata, and only do so if there isn't *also* an existing variable in the metadata by that name.
-This is necessary since we can't use the ast to analyze the methodpool functions for variable references.

   - Cache blacklist transformations
   - Do extensive profiling to improve performance